What’s On

 How to start before you feel ready — using what you already have.

-This session focuses on removing the biggest barrier filmmakers feel — waiting for permission.
+This session focused on removing the biggest barrier filmmakers feel — waiting for permission.
 Our speakers share how they made their first shorts using limited resources and community support.

 2. Building Momentum Through Crowdfunding with Ravi Chand